edinburghlivinglab/ddc/pages/learning_outcomes.md

     </div>
     <div class="small-9 large-9 columns">
         <div class="big-panel">
-            <p class="teaser">Demonstrate an ability to work in an interdisciplinary team and to act in a professional manner</p>
+            <p class="teaser">Understand how to work alongside other students by using the basic practices of participative design, especially in an urban context, towards a group-based project.</p>
         </div>
     </div>
 </div>